Dominelli/GestioneAppartamenti/Documentazione/Documentazione.md

 ### Abstract

 At the beginning  teachers in charge showed us the project, how it had to be done and what we would have to do to keep an appropriate organization.
-At the beginning we had some trouble because we didn't know where to start.
-The main problem was connect the webcam page at the database.
-Another problem was lerning about the raspberry, how it work and how use it.
+At the beginning we had some trouble.
+The main problem was figuring how all our requirements would be working toghether.
-The result was what I expected since the beginning, our approach worked very well except, as said before, we had to invest maybe too much time consulting with various guides.
+Another problem was building an appropriate ER-schema, enough elaborated for our situation.
+Anyway, the final result would require some good team work.
+Both of us have to mix and learn several diffrent experiences.

 ### Scopo